aabiddanda/geodist_example/README.md

 This should list all of the steps in the pipeline to generate intermediate files and the eventual PDF plot.
 To actually run the pipeline, remove the `--dryrun` flag above.

 After the pipeline has run, you should see the file `plots/test.geodist.pdf` as a resulting output.
 It should finish within 30 seconds.
+If you would like to rerun the pipeline use `snakemake -R test_final`.

 ## File Descriptions